sd17spring/sd17spring.github.io/_assignments/mini-project-3-text-mining.md

 {'compound': 0.5093, 'neg': 0.0, 'neu': 0.603, 'pos': 0.397}
 ```

-NTLK provides a number of other really cool features.
+NLTK provides a number of other really cool features.
 Some examples of
 this include: part of speech tagging, and full sentence
 parsing.
-You can also do sentiment analysis within NTLK by training
+You can also do sentiment analysis within NLTK by training
 a Bayesian classifier ([code](http://www.nltk.org/howto/sentiment.html)).

 If you perform some linguistic post processing, you may be able to say